Operators

 The data on this page were last time updated on

-Wednesday, April 30th 2025, 12:26:39 UTC
+Wednesday, May 28th 2025, 11:39:51 UTC

 .

 We are working on the final architecture of Fair Mixnet tokenomics implementation and its detailed documentation.
 The current design is called Naive rewarding.
-It is an intermediate step, allowing operators to migrate to nym-node in Mixnet smart contract and for the first time recieve delegations and earn rewards for any nym-node functionality, in opposite to the past system, where only Mixnodes were able to recieve delegations and rewards.
+It is an intermediate step, allowing operators to migrate to nym-node in Mixnet smart contract and for the first time receive delegations and earn rewards for any nym-node functionality, in opposite to the past system, where only Mixnodes were able to receive delegations and rewards.

 Please read the roadmap section below to see the planned development.